Affiliate links on Android Authority may earn us a commission. Learn more.

 Nokia XR20: Rugged but stylish

-As far as Nokia’s hardware goes, we described the phone as a thin device with a tight case preinstalled in our review.
+We described the phone as a thin device with a tight case preinstalled in our review regarding Nokia’s hardware.
 It packs aluminum side rails, a rubber coating across the aluminum body, and a MIL-STD 810H rating against drops.
 The display is formidable, too, with a Gorilla Glass Victus panel to keep everything together.
 You get creature comforts like a fingerprint reader, a headphone jack, extra-loud speakers, and a Full HD+ display that makes the XR20 feel like an everyday option.

 - Great battery life